dominic-farquharson/intro-to-conditional-logic/conditional_logic_lecture.md

 Now we know that the alert will only execute when someone has received an A. But how could we send an alert if someone has not received an A?

-We could simply add another if statement but there is a better option.
+We could add another if statement but is there a better option?

 ## Else Statement